 Signage, Zoning, and Planning

 Before signing a lease, be sure you understand all the rules, policies and procedures related to your retail store location.
 Contact the local administration and zoning commission for information on regulations regarding signage.
 There may be limits on the size and imagery used in signs that advertise your business.
 Ask about any restrictions that may affect your retail operation and any future planning that could change traffic, such as highway construction.

 Competition and Neighbors

-Customers generally won’t mind traveling out of their way to purchase this type of product because they cannot procure them through convenience or general goods retailers.
+Customers generally won’t mind travelling out of their way to purchase this type of product because they cannot procure them through convenience or general goods retailers.
 This type of store may perform well near other shopping locations because their offerings may complement each other.
 Choosing a good location for a retail store is more about understanding customers and their preferences.
-A thorough study is called for before zeroing on the right location.
+A thorough study is called for before zeroing in on the right location.